-Artificial intelligence (AI) propelled by increasing availability of data and analytics is creating a revolution in the way technology works in solving complex problems.
+Artificial intelligence (AI) propelled by the increasing availability of data and analytics is creating a revolution in the way technology works in solving complex problems.
 The fact that it utilizes, both structured and unstructured data to deliver powerful, conclusive results makes it highly sought after in areas of healthcare, entertainment, finance, transportation, and more.

 Thanks to AI, the voluminous data which was previously untapped has now been unplugged.
 Coupled with predictive analysis, through AI massive amounts of data have been scrubbed to produce results that have made a paradigm shift in the way healthcare operates for all – providers, patients, and professionals.

 Defined as “the stethoscope of the 21st century”, AI simply refers to the capability of a program or a machine to simulate intelligent human behavior like learning, decision making, and problem-solving.
 In other words – there are algorithms running on machines or computers which are programmed to follow a certain path, pattern, or equation for a given input, which then produces the desired output.

 With this technology at hand, AI is fast gaining its ground in healthcare.
 Whether it is diagnosis, labs, radiology, appointments, or procedures, the healthcare industry is rife with data.
 AI helps interpret these humongous data quickly and accurately, revealing patterns and predictions that aid physicians in many ways – detecting diseases early, design treatment plans accordingly, and enhance overall patient health and safety.
 It is forecasted that these algorithms have the ability to synthesize complex data to design therapies based on an individual’s unique genetic makeup.